manfredg/MEICA-BMU/README.md

 # Installation

 Install Python and other dependencies.
+If you have AFNI installed and on your path, you should already have an up-to-date version of ME-ICA on your path.
 Running `meica.py` without any options will check for dependencies and let you know if they are met.
 If you don't have numpy/scipy (or appropriate versions) installed, I would strongly recommend using the [Enthought Canopy Python Distribution](https://www.enthought.com/downloads/).
 Click [here](http://wiki.org/installing.html) for more installation help.

 # Important Files and Directories